aiez/eg/README.md

 Order and simplification are the first steps toward the mastery of a subject.
 --Thomas Mann.

-The impossible we understand right away - the obvious takes a little longer.
--- Anon

 Inside every large program, there is a small program trying to get out.
 -- Tony Hoare